pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-windows.md

 - You have a basic familiarity with running commands from a Windows 10 PowerShell with Administrator privileges.

-- You use the opensource packaging tool Chocolatey to install applications onto your Windows laptop.
+- You use the open source packaging tool Chocolatey to install applications onto your Windows laptop.
 For more information, see [How Chocolatey Works](https://chocolatey.org/how-chocolatey-works).

 - Basic familiarity with GitHub account with which you will download a Pega-managed GitHub repository containing configuration files and scripts that you use to install Pega Platform and then deploy it in the Kubernetes cluster.

 Creating a local folder to access all of the configuration files
 ----------------------------------------------------------------

 Deploying with Helm requires that you run commands from a specific folder on your local system.
-To ensure you stay oriented to the correct filepath, these instructions always use the reference \<local filepath\>\\\<platform>-demo folder when you must extract files to a folder or run commands from a foler.
+To ensure you stay oriented to the correct filepath, these instructions always use the reference \<local filepath\>\\\<platform>-demo folder when you must extract files to a folder or run commands from a folder.

 In order to stay consistent with the instructions, you can create a folder called \<platform\>-demo on your local system at the top level of your Windows user folder.
 This way, you associate the generic \<local filepath\>\\\<platform\>-demo references to the folder C:\\Users\\\<your username\>\\\<platform\>-demo that is specific to your local system.